This post is an annual tradition here at the [un]Common Sense blog…

-It was a time of change and turmoil: the Vietnam War raged and it seemed as if all the institutions we took for granted — marriage and gender roles, civil rights, the meaning of freedom — were being questioned and reformulated.
+It was a time of change and turmoil: the Vietnam War raged and it seemed as if all the institutions we took for granted — marriage and gender roles, civil rights, the meaning of freedom — were being challenged and re-envisioned.
 The strategies used by African-Americans and Latinx in the struggle for human rights were being co-opted by a wide range of groups: women and the burgeoning LGBTQ movement were marching for their rights, the American Indian Movement (AIM) was forming, and states of consciousness were being explored.
-In short, it was a time of change and the times, as the song went, were a’changin’.
+In short, it was a time of change and the times were a’changin’.

 It was a year I would never forget.
 I was about sixteen, in the process of reading every “great book” ever written, helping put out an underground newspaper.
-I was young and full of life.
+My siblings and I were young and full of life.
 We had many friends and our home was the center of activities for our vast network of friends and family.

 While we never starved, we grew up knowing too well the meaning of food insecurity and wish sandwiches.
 My mother shopped daily because we couldn’t afford groceries for the week.
 Sometimes we would get our groceries because my sisters would not charge up the register on the down low when my mother shopped.
-Things got worse at the onset of the holidays.
-We called a family meeting and we all agreed that, with the exception of our youngest brother, Edgar (who was eight), we would forego gifts for Christmas.
+Things became worse at the onset of the holidays.
+We called a family meeting and we all agreed that, with the exception of our youngest brother, we would forego gifts for Christmas.
 My mother didn’t take this too well and it pushed her to her dark side, sending her toward bouts of sadness interspersed with rage.
-What Nuyoricans often called ataques de nervios (nervous attacks).
+A condition that Nuyoricans often called ataques de nervios (nervous attacks).

-We made do just as many other poor families in distress did at that time: Many worked at low-paying factory jobs or in the garment center.
+We made do just as many other poor families in distress coped at that time: Many worked at low-paying factory jobs or for slave wages in the garment center.
 Others went on “welfare” and augmented that small and humiliating pittance by small-scale attempts at entrepreneurship.
-Sometimes my mother would buy a bottle of rum, or some other item, and raffle it off at the Bingo parlor: if everyone paid in a dollar, she would be able to earn a profit and still offer a decent prize.
+Sometimes my mother would buy a bottle of rum, or some other item, and raffle it off at the Bingo parlor: if everyone paid in a dollar, she would be able to earn a profit and offer a prize.
 We also had an extended family and they would help as best they could, though they too were often financially extended and living from paycheck to paycheck.

 In short it was getting to be a sad holiday season.
 The house became less full, as our situation served as a basis for shame and, as we gradually dropped off our activities with our friends, the ensuing quiet was disturbing.
 Then one day, the Friday after Thanksgiving, we took out the old artificial tree.
 We all share a warped sense of humor and my sisters and I started joking about how “lonely” the tree would look without any gifts.
 Soon we were cracking each other up, trying to outdo each other by coming up with the most twisted reason why we should, or shouldn’t, put up the Christmas tree.

-Still, the tree did look lonely, or rather, bare, without gifts.
+Still, the tree did look lonely — or rather, bare — without gifts.
 So someone, one of my sisters I think, came up with the idea of collecting empty boxes and wrapping them up as gifts.
-Of course, as is usual in the Rosario household, we took the sentiment to an extreme.
+Of course, as was usual in our household, we took the sentiment to an extreme.
 Our rather large artificial tree was soon dwarfed by a mountain of elegantly wrapped “gifts.”
-People would visit and comment on how “beautiful” the tree looked and we would secretly laugh because we knew they were only saying that in part because of the many “gifts.”
+My sisters went as far as researching Christmas gift wrapping and the wrapped boxes became little works of art.
+People would visit and comment on how “beautiful” the tree looked and we would laugh because we knew they were only saying that in part because of the many “gifts.”
 It was our own little private joke.

 I have to admit that while our circumstances were extremely difficult that year, I can’t remember a more joyful holiday season.
 Soon our apartment sang once again with the sound of young people and friends and family.
 And the tree seemed to take on a life of its own, to radiate joy, it attracted people, and it was true that many people would come and visit.
 I guess maybe everyone else was having a hard time and the joy in our house was sort of like a warm fire to ward off the chill of winter in the Land of the Snow.
 The tree became almost like another family member that we tended to and nurtured.
 People would visit and you could tell immediately that the joy was infectious.
 The “joke” was a constant source for new comedic material and we would create even more elaborate “gifts” to put at the base of that tree.